Molajo/Filesystem/README.md

 ### Copy

 To write a file or folder to a specific destination on the filesystem.
-This example shows how to copy the folder(s)/file(s) located on the 'Local' filessystem at 'name/of/source/folder' to the 'FTP' filesystem directory 'name/of/target/folder.'
+This example shows how to copy from the 'Local' filessystem to the 'FTP' filesystem.
+That ease of use to copy to an Amazon backup, or to copy from a zip file serving as an installer is a key benefit.

-In the case of a single file copy, the target name can be used.
+In the case of a single file copy, the target name can be specified.
 If it is omitted, the source file name is used at the new location.

 ```php